Complete DIY 48V

 - Each Unit can also be used as a UPS when bypass is enabled.
 This is great for people who want to use this as a backup battery without solar.

 - Recommended battery size is 30kWh.
 But you can use a smaller battery if you do not have large loads.
-Even a 10kWh 48V battery can power 2 units.
+Even a 15kWh 48V battery bank can power 2 units.

 Complete 48V Package Parts List